 - (1) The Chair of the Executive Committee will give an oral report covering actions taken at all Executive Committee meetings at the next regular Board meeting. - (2) The Executive Committee shall render no binding decisions affecting fiscal matters, including wages, salaries, fees, and contracts, except for emergencies where time is insufficient to call a special Board meeting, or except where prior authorization has been granted by the Board to commit funds. - (3) The Executive Committee shall be empowered to render emergency decisions on all other matters of a continuing nature; such decisions shall be presented for ratification at the next regular Board meeting or special meeting called for such action.
+(Amended 6/15/09)

-(Amended 6/15/09) - Section 2.
-NOMINATING COMMITTEE.
+Section 9.2 NOMINATING COMMITTEE.
 A Nominating Committee shall be elected annually by the Board in January (amended 6/28/78), and the Club membership shall be promptly advised of the names of the members of this committee.
-The Nominating Committee shall consist of a Chair who shall be a member of the Board and four other members, at least one of whom shall be a member of the Board.
+The Nominating Committee shall consist of a Chair who shall be a member of the Board and two other members.
 The Nominating Committee shall consider candidates for Director and shall make recommendations to the Board for a slate (which may, but need not, include more candidates than there are offices to be filled) to be presented to the Annual Meeting.
 Upon approval by the Board, such slate shall, not less than 30 days prior to the Annual Meeting, be posted on the bulletin board of the Club and shall, together with any candidates nominated by written petition of the membership under Article V, Section 3 hereof, be sent to the members for election along with the official notice of the Annual Meeting.
 (Amended 3/24/75; cross reference amended 5/18/09; amended 6/15/09)

-Section 3.
-OTHER COMMITTEES.
+Section 9.3 OTHER COMMITTEES.
 The Board may, from time to time, create, and appoint members of, such other standing or special committees as it may deem necessary or advisable.
 Unless the President shall have been appointed a member of any such committee, the President shall be an ex-officio member of such committee.
 (Added 6/15/09)

-ARTICLE VIII NOTICES
+ARTICLE X NOTICES